urodelus/urocoin/Protocole.md

-# UCP - Le protocole uCoin
+# UCP - le protocole uCoin

 > This document is still regularly updated (as of December 2014)